center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/implementationcoverage.rst

 Implementation Catalog
 ----------------------

-The :doc:`Implementation Catalog <implementation-catalog>` provides a structured representation of behaviorally distinct ways ATT&CK techniques can be executed.
+The :ref:`Implementation Catalog <implementation-catalog>` provides a structured representation of behaviorally distinct ways ATT&CK techniques can be executed.